babaissarkar/ssplot/README.md

 1. You may have to set the `CLASSPATH` yourself if you are using an external script engine.
 You can search the internet for how to do that for your OS.
 Make sure that the `CLASSPATH` contains the Apache Commons Math library (version 3) and `SSPlot.jar`.
 Not really needed as of version 1.5.
 2. Make sure you can access the `java` command from the JRE.
 You probably have to set another variable called `PATH`.
 The `java` command may be called something different in your OS.
-3. Please see the last section on how to set up Jython or any other script engine if you are using a Java version > 14.

 # Documentation
 A manual is available inside the `usr/share/doc/ssplot/manual` directory (or its link, the `doc` directory at the root) in pdf and odt formats.
 You can generate the pdf from the odt using LibreOffice Writer or any other tool you prefer.